Samwakelam/12_EMPLOYEE_TRACKER_SLW/README.md

 Use the command line ```> npm install <dependency name> ```

+3. To set up PASSWORD you will need to create your own .env file in the root of your project, inside you need the line: ``` PASSWORD = yourpassword ```

-3. To run the application enter ``` > node index <Your password> ``` in your command line terminal.
+4. To run the application enter ``` > node index ``` in your command line terminal.
 You will need to enter your password for your MySQL datatbase here to.
+(previous versions ran: ``` > node index <your password> ```, utilising the process.argv in the commandline).

-4. I have named the application with a welcome to McDuck Enterprises.
+5. I have named the application with a welcome to McDuck Enterprises.
 To change this to your own company name you will need to open index.js and in the top line of the mainMenu() function there is a console log with the welcome statement.
 There is also a thank you for leaving in the Exit option.
 Other than that, it’s all down to you to name and populate your departments and job roles.

-5. To Populate your database with McDuck Enterprises use the Seed.sql file in the database folder to set up the initial tables and insert the main employees.
+6. To Populate your database with McDuck Enterprises use the Seed.sql file in the database folder to set up the initial tables and insert the main employees.

 #### Technologies
 * Inquirer